"CRUX OF THE MATTER"

 AA:

 For some, it can be a brutal revelation to be exposed to what you are actually living for, as opposed to what you think or hope you're living for.
 If you have a negative reaction to what you're living for it can be like waking up to a nightmare.
 To live with that knowledge is obviously very challenging.
-The only creative thing you can do at that point is muster up the courage to show yourself some compassion because you’ll need it.
+The only creative thing you can do at that point is muster up the courage to show yourself some compassion to live with more truth about yourself.
 Sometimes you find out what you are actually living for and are genuinely excited by that.
 That's not hell; that’s heaven.
 But if you are waking up to anything you are not ready to live with yet, that may as well be hell.

 compel them to shift that core of what they are